gabrielmcg/Docker-docs/ops/test.md

 <li class="li"><code class="ph codeph">playbooks/config_simplivity_backups.yml</code> has been refactored to be more modular, with separate plays for
 creating backup policies, populating policies with rules, and assigning backup policies to VMs.
-The reliability of the playbook has been improved by minimizing the number of concurrent operations to the least number of nodes.
+The reliability of the playbook has been improved by minimizing the number of concurrent operations to the least number of nodes possible.
 The playbook creates the policies based on the <code class="ph codeph">backup_policies</code> data structure in the <code class="ph codeph">group_vars/vars</code> file.
 Any exisiting policies will not be over-written when running the playbook, but rules attached to the policies will be updated based on the information supplied in the variables file.
 If you omit the <code class="ph codeph">node_policy</code> variable for a group of nodes,